SmartDataAnalytics/HORUS-NER/README.md

 ## Boosting NER
 HORUS is meta-algorithm for Named Entity Recognition (NER) based on image processing and multi-level machine learning.
-It aims at boosting NER task by adding <i>apriori</i> information to the pipeline.
+It aims at boosting NER task by adding new features to the NER pipeline.

 Currently supports the identification of classical named-entity types (LOC, PER, ORG).
 It has been designed (specially) for short-texts.
 <p align="center">